-At diagnosis individuals often complain of the symptoms listed above but can occasionally be asymptomatic.
+At diagnosis individuals often complain of the symptoms such as thirst, passing urine more weight loss and tiredness, but there also be no symptoms.
 Diagnosis is always confirmed by blood sampling which is done by one of the clinicians in the surgery.
-The current World Health Organisation (WHO) diagnostic criteria for diabetes are used widely within the U.K.
+The current World

+Health Organisation (WHO) diagnostic criteria for diabetes are used widely within the U.K.

-Fasting plasma glucose ≥7.0mmol/l or 2-h plasma glucose ≥11.1mmol/l.
+Fasting plasma glucose ≥7.0mmol/ or non fasted plasma glucose ≥11.1mmol/l.

-In 2011 there was a decision by the WHO to accept the use of glycosylated haemoglobin (HbA1c)

-testing in diagnosing diabetes.
+In 2011 there was a decision by the WHO to accept the use of glycosylated haemoglobin (HbA1c) testing in diagnosing diabetes.
 HbA1c is a blood test that reflects the blood glucose of an individual over the preceding 6-8 weeks and is widely used in routine monitoring and diagnosis.
 Both these diagnostic methods are used within Barns Medical Practice:

-- 1. Diabetes symptoms (e.g. polyuria, polydipsia and unexplained weight loss for Type 1) plus: - $\circ$ a random venous plasma glucose concentration ≥ 11.1 mmol/l or - $\circ$ a fasting plasma glucose concentration ≥ 7.0 mmol/l or - o Two hour plasma glucose concentration ≥ 11.1 mmol/l two hours after 75g anhydrous glucose in an oral glucose tolerance test (OGTT ).
-OGTT are not performed in the surgery as part of diabetes diagnosis or - HbA1c > 6.5% (>48mmol/mol)

-2. With no symptoms diagnosis should not be based on a single glucose determination but requires confirmatory plasma venous determination.
-At least one additional glucose test result on another day with a value in the diabetic range is essential, either fasting, or HbA1c from a random sample or in some circumstances from the two hour post glucose load.
+- 1. Diabetes symptoms (e.g. polyuria, polydipsia and unexplained weight loss for Type 1) plus: - o a random venous plasma glucose concentration ≥ 11.1 mmol/l or - o a fasting plasma glucose concentration ≥ 7.0 mmol/l or - HbA1c > 6.5% (>48mmol/mol) - 2.
+With no symptoms diagnosis should not be based on a single glucose determination but requires confirmatory plasma venous determination.
+At least one additional glucose test result on another day with a value in the diabetic range is essential, either fasting, or HbA1c from a random glucose